 Louisiana State University

-The 2007 Expedition to the Deep Slope completed exploration begun during the 2006 Expedition.
-Spending a month at sea on NOAA’s Research Vessel Ronald Brown, the explorers carried out extensive investigations using the remotely operated vehicle (ROV) Jason to revisit known sites and explore never-before visited locations.
-While each team of investigators sought answers to many specific questions, the central theme of the expedition was to discover and better understand special deep habitats where geology and biology interact to create atypical seafloor ecologies.
+The Expedition to the Deep Slope 2007 completed exploration begun during the 2006 Deep Slope cruise .
+Spending a month at sea on NOAA’s research vessel (R/V) Ronald H. Brown, the explorers carried out extensive investigations using the remotely operated vehicle (ROV) Jason to revisit known sites and explore never-before visited locations.
+While each team of investigators sought answers to many specific questions, the central theme of the expedition was to discover and better understand special deep habitats where geology and biology interact to create atypical sea-floor ecologies.

-The very high likelihood of finding new seafloor habitats in the Gulf of Mexico is a consequence of an unusual history.
-The slopes of the North American continent within the United States EEZ contain examples of almost every type of continental margin.
-This diversity of form and geological process provide ocean scientists with many opportunities to discover and to understand habitats in which biology and geology interact in unanticipated ways.
+The extreme likelihood of finding new sea-floor habitats in the Gulf of Mexico is a consequence of an unusual history.
+The slopes of the North American continent within the United States EEZ (exclusive economic zone) contain examples of almost every type of continental margin.
+This diversity of form and geological process provides ocean scientists with many opportunities to discover and to understand habitats in which biology and geology interact in unanticipated ways.
 The slope of the Gulf of Mexico is unique within our EEZ.
 Increasingly industrialized by the offshore oil and gas industry, the Gulf is an ancient basin.

-Of particular interest to the explorers of the Deep Slope expedition is the unusually thick layer of sediments in the northern Gulf.
+Of particular interest to the explorers on the Deep Slope expedition is the unusually thick layer of sediments in the northern Gulf.
 Contained within these layers is the history of erosion and river transport from the Appalachians, the Rockies, and smaller mountain ranges formed and worn away on the North American continent.
 Also within these layers are oil and methane gas arising from the high primary productivity in the ancient Gulf.
-Rather than simply being trapped, these hydrocarbons and other chemicals normally locked deep within formations actively seep to and through the seafloor along faults caused by movements of a thick layer of mineral salt deposited early in the Gulf’s complex history.
+Rather than simply being trapped, these hydrocarbons and other chemicals (normally locked deep within formations) actively seep to and through the sea floor along faults caused by movements of a thick layer of mineral salt, deposited early in the Gulf’s complex history.
 At these sites of seepage a unique biota develops in response to the unique geochemistry.

-The pace and mode of operations centering around the ROV JASON External Link proved quite different than the 2006 experience with a human occupied vehicle (HOV), the submersible ALVIN External Link.
-Gone were the morning launch, afternoon recovery, and extensive briefings where each scientist tried to communicate their highest-priority needs to the three people who would actually make the dive.
-The unmanned JASON is lowered to the seafloor where it can operate for days without resurfacing.
-Shifts of three Jason crew members attend to all the operational details, while scientists took turns logging activities or carrying out specific tasks one after the other around the clock.
+The pace and mode of operations centering around the ROV Jason exit icon External Link proved quite different than the 2006 experience with a human-occupied vehicle (HOV), the submersible Alvin exit icon External Link.
+Gone were the morning launch, afternoon recovery, and extensive briefings, when each scientist tried to communicate his or her highest-priority needs to the three people who would actually make the dive.
+In contrast, the unmanned Jason is lowered to the sea floor, where it can operate for days without resurfacing.
+Shifts of three Jason crew members attend to all the operational details, while scientists take turns logging activities or carrying out specific tasks one after the other around the clock.
 This all takes place in a control van strapped to the deck of the R/V Ronald Brown.
-Illuminated only by the light of instruments and monitors, up to ten people would crowd into the heavily air conditioned room to watch progress over the seafloor.
+Illuminated only by the light of instruments and monitors, up to ten people would crowd into the heavily air-conditioned room to watch progress over the sea floor.

-Beginning June 7, 15 successful descents of Jason were executed with a maximum duration of 42 hours and 41 min.
-Ten separate areas were explored with the shallowest at 1014m and the deepest at 2750m.
-The tasks executed on most descents included an initial acoustic mapping of the seafloor to define the area of investigation, sediment sampling, faunal sampling, imaging surveying, and detection of dissolved chemicals with an underwater mass spectrometer.
+Beginning June 7, 15 successful Jason descents were executed with a maximum duration of 42 hours and 41 minutes.
+Ten separate areas were explored, with the shallowest at 1,014 meters (m) and the deepest at 2,750 m.
+The tasks executed on most descents included an initial acoustic mapping of the sea floor to define the area of investigation, sediment sampling, faunal sampling, imaging surveying, and detection of dissolved chemicals with an underwater mass spectrometer.
 Analysis of these samples will require up to two years in the labs of the explorers.
-When final results emerge, we will have the most detailed description ever developed of chemosynthetic communities east to west and upper slope to abyss.
+When final results emerge, we will have the most detailed description ever developed of chemosynthetic communities from east to west and from upper slope to abyss.

 While final results will require time to develop, we can already be certain about a few things.
 Our methods of exploration have proven sound.
 Especially effective is the targeting of general deployment areas in advance based on the examination of seismic survey data collected by the offshore industry and archived by the Minerals Management Service.
 All seeps have a distinct seismic signature.
-Once in a target area, initial bathymetric survey using the acoustic systems of the JASON, we were able to develop high-resolution seafloor maps.
+Once in a target area, initial bathymetric survey using the Jason's acoustic systems enabled us to develop high-resolution sea-floor maps.
 These required several hours of bottom time and data analysis, but they provided an invaluable guide to subsequent bottom activities.
-We were also successful in adjusting our shipboard lab work to the schedule of the JASON through the use of elevators which brought samples to the surface for timely analyses.
+We were also successful in adjusting our shipboard lab work to accommodate Jason's schedule, through the use of elevators which brought samples to the surface for timely analyses.
 This was especially important for the microbiologists who had to work for many hours on the freshest of samples.

 ROV launch